nf-core/rarevariantburden/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps:

 - [VCF-VQSR-normalizedQC](#vcf-vqsr-normalizedqc) - Normalization and QC
-- [Annotation](#annotation) - Annotate the normalized and QC'd VCF files with Annovar and VEP
+- [Annotation](#annotation) - Annotate the normalized and QCed VCF files with Annovar and VEP
 - [gnomADPosition](#gnomadposition) - Predict ethnicity of the case samples
 - [CoCoRV](#cocorv) - Run the burden test using case and control data and generate QQ plot and FDR results
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution